ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

 </Tabs>

 This approach activates the high contrast theme when the [CSS media query for `prefers-contrast`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) is `more`.
 The `prefers-contrast` media query is supported by [all modern browsers](https://caniuse.com/?search=prefers-contrast).
-If support for an older browser is required, we recommend using the [class](#class) approach.
+If support for an older browser is required, we recommend using the [CSS class](#css-class) approach.

 The following example uses the system settings to decide when to show high contrast mode.